NYSCP Missing Child/Young Person One Minute Guide - North Yorkshire

 Missing Child/Young Person One Minute Guide

-Why children and young people run away?
+Why do children and young people run away?

 What risks do children and young people face when they go missing?

-• Alcohol and substance misuse
+• Substance misuse

-• Loss of education and training
+• Loss of education

 • Homelessness